andrepolischuk/andrepolischuk.github.io/notes/webpack-with-nginx-upstreams.md

 _July 25, 2017_

+A simple guide to setup the dev environment using webpack with a nginx server.

 Currently I work on project containing a lot of applications.
 Each of them has its own structure and development process.
 And all of these applications have some requirements for dev enviroment.